renoki-co/charts/charts/laravel-octane/README.md

 ### ❤ Healthchecks

-For convenience, you may use [renoki-co/laravel-healthcheck](https://github.com/renoki-co/laravel-healthchecks) to easily set up healthchecks in your app, just like in `app/Http/Controllers/HealthController`.
+For convenience, you may use [renoki-co/laravel-healthcheck](https://github.com/renoki-co/laravel-healthchecks) to easily set up healthchecks in your app, just like in `app/Http/Controllers/HealthController` presented in [renoki-co/laravel-helm-demo](https://github.com/renoki-co/laravel-helm-demo), a demo application.

 In `values.yaml` you will also find a healthcheck configuration on where you can change the settings.

 ## 🐛 Testing